 If it’s going to be several weeks before you actually move, well you don’t want to pack up the heavy traffic rooms right away because then you’re going to be bobbing and weaving between boxes for quite a while.

 - Garage: The storage areas in your home should be the first rooms to pack for a move, it’s time to roll up your sleeves and enter your garage with sorting and packing in mind.
-As a rule of thumb, garages contain all types of things in them – car-related stuff, hand and power tools, and often items which you’ve long forgotten that even existed.
+As a rule of thumb, garages contain all types of things in them – car-related stuff, hand and power tools, and often items that you’ve long forgotten that even existed.
 Keep in mind that garages often have hazardous items in them that are forbidden for transport (non-allowable items).

 - The attic and basement: All of these areas tend to store a lot of odds and ends and they’re going to take quite a bit of time to pack.
-These are so easy to pack because usually they don’t have a lot of stuff in it and will make you feel very accomplished.
+These are so easy to pack because usually they don’t have a lot of stuff in them and will make you feel very accomplished.
 Once a spare room has been packed up, you can then use the rest of that space to store other boxes as you go.

 - The living room: That’s probably the room you spend most of your time in but to leave this to the last minute?
 Not advisable.
-Games, puzzles and books – you want to make sure you attack this room.
+Games, puzzles, and books – you want to make sure you attack this room.

 - The bedrooms: You’re definitely going to be tired so you want to approach this room as one of the last rooms.
 Thankfully things like comforters and pillows can get packed up and pulled the day that you’re moving.
 Also, your decision to move some of your bedroom furniture can cause extra difficulties for you.